technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 Therefore, this will be our risk function.

-As usual, since we do not know the exact distribution of $X$ so we would approximate the risk function with an empirical risk.
-In this case, we will replace the expectation value with the empirical mean calculated on a test set $\left\lbrace\boldsymbol{x}_j\right\rbrace$:
+As usual, since we do not know the exact distribution of $$X$$ so we would approximate the risk function with an empirical risk.
+In this case, we will replace the expectation value with the empirical mean calculated on a test set $$\left\lbrace\boldsymbol{x}_j\right\rbrace$$:

 $$
 \hat{R}\left(\left\lbrace\boldsymbol{c}_i\right\rbrace\right)=\frac{1}{N}\sum_{\boldsymbol{x}_j}\min_{\boldsymbol{c}\in\left\lbrace\boldsymbol{c}\right\rbrace}\left\lVert\boldsymbol{x}_j-\boldsymbol{c}\right\rVert